Athens Acropolis Useful Websites Greece

 They also have a “classifieds” section if you are looking to buy or sell something or need to advertise for a job position.

-Another great website in English and Greek where you can get tickets for the latest shows, performances and music festivals.
+Another great website in English and Greek where you can find and book tickets for the latest shows, performances, and music festivals.